Tip 1: protect the real upside

 VIP Seating

-Read a practical vip seating plan guide covering room flow, guest grouping, and cleaner layout decisions for modern event teams.
+Read a practical vip seating plan guide grounded in real room pressure, review flow, and handoff quality.

 Corporate Events